-Knowledge of: social service principles and practices; goals and objectives of case planning and assessment, risk assessment, protecting vulnerable adults and children living in their own home and in licensed and certified setting and services to adults; laws, rules and regulations; investigative and casework principles and practices; social and economic conditions which affect the work of a public social service agency; interviewing techniques; social problems which call for the use of public and private community resources; principles of individual and social development, vocational counseling, and psychology; medical terminology and services; job training and educational resources; community resources.
+Knowledge of: social service principles and practices; goals and objectives of case planning and assessment, risk assessment, protecting vulnerable adults and children living in their own home and in licensed and certified settings; laws, rules and regulations; investigative and casework principles and practices; social and economic conditions which affect the work of a public social service agency; interviewing techniques; social problems which call for the use of public and private community resources; principles of individual and social development, vocational counseling, and psychology; medical terminology and services; job training and educational resources; other community resources.

-Ability to: lead, mentor, teach and train others, learn and act upon new information; work cooperatively with individuals and groups and be able to coordinate investigations, survey or inspections; exercise mature and sound judgment in problem solving and the decision making process, and in responding to complex volatile situations.
+Ability to: lead, mentor, teach and train others, learn and act upon new information; work cooperatively with individuals and groups and to coordinate investigations, survey or inspections; exercise mature and sound judgment in problem solving, the decision making process, and in responding to complex volatile situations.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-A Bachelor’s degree or higher in social services, criminal law/justice or an allied field and two years of experience as a Social Service Specialist 3.
+A Bachelor’s degree or higher in social services, criminal law/justice or an allied field and four years of experience as a Social Service Specialist 2.

-A Master’s degree in social services, criminal law/justice or an allied field and one year of paid social service experience equivalent to a Social Service Specialist 3.
+A Master’s degree in social services, criminal law/justice or an allied field and two years of paid social service experience equivalent to a Social Service Specialist 2.